 The Activities and Public Activities screen both show all the activities of diverse categories available to the user.
-The only difference between the two screens is the level of access of the said activities.
-The ones in My Activities are only visible by the owner; the ones in Public Activities are visible by everyone.
+The only difference between the two screens is the level of access of the said activities, where the ones in My Activities are only visible by the owner and the ones in Public Activities are visible by everyone.